bonitasoft/bonita-doc/md/user-task-list.md

 # User task list

-The user task list page provides information such as; user's tasks, tasks to do, already done tasks related to different processes.
+The user task list page provides information such as: user's tasks, tasks to do, already done tasks related to different processes.

 ## Overview